raynierarca11/interviewprac/README.md

 Feb.
 23, 2025 - Seize the day
 Feb 25, 2025 - great
 Feb 27, 2025 - Yesterday with jb house and together w/ cj. talking about future plans.
+Feb 28, 2025 - First day of work yesterday, I had an interview with George